Bangkok Parks: Why You Should Visit Lumphini Park

 Some of the others shared travel experiences and asked me about mine in Bangkok and Thailand.
 Once I got over my embarrassment, it was a truly incredible experience.

-However, they were so gracious, kind, and helpful.
+However, they were gracious, kind, and helpful.
 I think it was a fun and novel experience for them as well, and they expressed reluctance when I left to continue my explorations, now no longer thirsty, thanks to my new friends.

 lumphini park, lumpini park, sukhumvit, bangkok parks, artwork, sculpture